crgarcia12/electronics-homeassistant-lightscontroll/PCB/schematics-v17-safety-jlcpcb/Readme.md

 # Changes in this version

-This version was minimized by:
+This version adds:
-* Adding USB-C support
+* USB-C support
-* Adding I2C temperature IC.
+* I2C temperature IC.
 To alert in case the board get hot
-* Adding debugging pins for I2C and Serial
+* Debugging pins for I2C and Serial
-* Adding led to ESP32 pin
+* Led to ESP32 pin
 * Fix bug: ESP32 cannot pull up on all pins - adding external pull-ups resistors

 Security additions:
 * Added fuses to every sensing channel
 * Added littlefuse holders, for easier replacing of fuses
 * Increased net clearance
-* Routed N far from digital area
+* Routed mains N far from digital area
-* Redesigned security slots
+* Redesigned safety slots
 * Production board is conformal coated with a silicone resin Electrolube SCC3

 # Device schematics